iGaming Mexico: Understanding the Region in 2026

 Keep in mind that if the documents are issued outside Mexico, they must be apostilled and translated into Spanish.
 Also, in practical terms, market entry is relatively fast compared to other LatAm jurisdictions, with many operators going live in 3 or 4 months, of course, if the process runs smoothly.

 iGaming taxes in Mexico remain a really closely watched pressure point, as online gambling revenue is subject to a 30% tax, placing the jurisdiction on the higher end of taxing globally.
-To add salt to the wound, Mexico’s Senate approved a fiscal package in 2025, which proposed increasing the iGaming tax rate from 30% to 50% and adding an 8% tax on games with violent content.
+The government has additionally confirmed plans to raise Mexico’s iGaming tax rate to 50% through the IEPS fiscal package.

-Payment localization is one of the most important factors for success in iGaming Mexico.
-Players expect fast, reliable, and familiar options to pay, and we have collected a list of the top 6 most commonly used methods:
+Payment localization is equally important in iGaming Mexico.
+Players expect fast, reliable, and familiar options to pay, with all systems required to comply with AML and KYC regulations.
+The most commonly used payment options include:

 1. Sistema de Pagos Electrónicos Interbancarios (SPEI) – bank transfers